 Regardless of tooth sensitivity causes, your dentist can help you diminish their effects and prevent any further wear.
 Common treatments include:

-• Desensitizing toothpastes: Multiple toothpaste brands contain ingredients which numb the nerve endings in your dentin.
+Multiple toothpaste brands contain ingredients which numb the nerve endings in your dentin.
 This desensitization can reduce the pain you feel when your teeth become exposed to heat, cold, or pressure.

-• Fluoride products: Fluoride strengthens your teeth over time.
+Fluoride strengthens your teeth over time.
 Your dentist may recommend fluoride toothpaste or rinse for at-home use.

-• In-office dental solutions: In-office, sensitive-teeth treatments vary according to patient needs.
+In-office, sensitive-teeth treatments vary according to patient needs.
 In minor cases, the dentist may apply fluoride or resin on your teeth's surfaces.
 In-office treatment may also include fillings and cleanings.

-• Low abrasion dental products: In some cases, sensitivity occurs due to improper brushing, especially hard or excessive brushing.
+In some cases, sensitivity occurs due to improper brushing, especially hard or excessive brushing.
 To allow you to brush your teeth without causing more damage, you may need to use a low abrasion toothpaste or a soft bristled toothbrush.

-• Proper oral hygiene: Your best defense against future tooth sensitivity is good oral hygiene.
+Your best defense against future tooth sensitivity is good oral hygiene.
 This includes correct brushing at home, twice-daily flossing, regular check-ups, professional cleanings, and dental work as necessary.